antima789779/Study-Sync2--Project/README.md

 🔗 Live Demo
 👉 View Live Demo
-Replace the above link with your actual deployed URL (e.g., GitHub Pages, Netlify, Vercel).

 🧰 Built With
 - HTML5 – Semantic markup for structure and accessibility
 - CSS3 – Flexbox, Grid, transitions, and animations for styling